vic-ma/howtodismantle.github.io/_posts/2024-11-25-I-O-Lets-Go-Going-crazy-for-Pepperl-Fuchs-IO-Link-Master-ICE2-8IOL-G65L-V1D.md

 ## result

 The following gifs are showing the final result.
-The object in he cone of the sensor causes the corresponding value to be flagged as occupied and also give the corect disctance between th sensor and the object.
+The object in the cone of the sensor causes the corresponding value to be flagged as occupied and also gives the corect disctance between the sensor and the object.

 ![image](/assets/2024-11-25/result0.gif)